• Skip to primary navigation

 There are so many great Occupational Therapy activities out there that benefit all children, not just those with special needs.
 I will be breaking up the activities into common areas that OT often works with.

 All of the green links below are clickable and lead you to the topic to read more about or learn how to do that specific activity.
-I have double checked all of the links to make sure they lead to the correct posts, but if you do happen to find an error, please let me know.
+I have double-checked all of the links to make sure they lead to the correct posts, but if you do happen to find an error, please let me know.

-Also please note, the resources in this post are meant for educational purposes.
+Also please note, that the resources in this post are meant for educational purposes.
 Please seek out the help of your physician and/or a local Occupational Therapy professional for specific advice regarding your child's development and needs.
 All children are different and need to be evaluated by a professional and receive individualized care.

 Developmental Milestones